NeatPatel/gravity-vehicle/README.md

 ![](https://github.com/NeatPatel/gravity-vehicle/blob/main/images/gravity_vehicle_image.png?raw=true)

-Welcome to this vehicle building project!
+Welcome to the gravity propelled vehicle building project!
 Today, we're going to guide you through the process of creating a precision landing vehicle using a wingnut stopping system.
 With just a few materials and some creativity, you'll be able to propel your vehicle down a ramp and land it at a precise distance every time.
 Let's get started!

 ## Materials Needed: